 The 1936 building was deteriorating,

 IRSC officials told ORCA.
 That baffled

 ORCA staff.
 Managing Director Warren

 Falls, who is a licensed contractor, said

 the structure was "strong" and "sound,"

 and had passed all its fire inspections.

-The interior and month exterior had The interior and mostly exterior had been renovated in 2018 to fix hurricane
+The interior and month enterior had been renovated in 2018 to fix hurricane